gentlemandeep/yayocorp/readme.md

 2. A set of VSCode plugins which offer a suite of features for the user to add to their directory of posts by facilitating easy linking between notes, URL management, and many other features.
 The directory can be easily hosted for free with [Netlify](https://www.netlify.com), for which a setup guide is available [[installation-instructions#Publishing Your Exocore|here]].

 ### Jekyll

-To view your site before it is pushed online, a user can set up their Exocore directory to build a local instance of the site with [Jekyll](https://jekyllrb.com).
+To view your site before it is pushed online, a user can also set up their Exocore directory to build a local instance of the site with [Jekyll](https://jekyllrb.com).
 When publishing, Netlify runs Jekyll server-side, so running it locally produces the same site as will be published.

 ### Customizability